hypi-universe/docs/content/userdefinedfunctions.md

   """)
 }
 ```
 `SetBookInfo` is a user defined function to set parameter values inside the table `Book`.
-Upon successful creation of the object, the `hypi id` is returned.
+Upon successful creation of the object, the `hypi.id` is returned.
 ```java
 mutation {
   SetBookInfo(a:"Ikigai", b:6.99, c: 7)